 Oof, this took a while.
-This time I really had a hard time coming up with something cool for my illustration project.
+I really had a hard time coming up with something cool for my illustration project.
 Last time I told myself to get the best out of future prompts and to be more creative and crazy.
-If I had known what the next prompt would be I probably wouldn’t have said that.
-Anyway, in the end it was for the best, because I’m really happy with the results.
+If I had known what the next prompt would be, I probably wouldn’t have said that.
+Anyway, in the end it was for the best because I’m really happy with the results.

-When I read stage I immediately thought about the meaning ‘theatre platform/spotlight’ and only later the meaning ‘phase’ came to my mind.
-I decided to go with the latter, because I think it’s more interesting and you can play with that a lot more.
+When I read stage I immediately thought about the meaning ‘theatre platform/spotlight’.
+Later, the meaning ‘phase’ came to my mind.
+I decided to go with the latter because I think it’s more interesting and leaves more room for creativity.

-Because I really had no idea what to do with this prompt I just started sketching some people in uniforms.
-I hoped that some creativity or inspiration will hit me doing that, but no… nothing.
+Because I really had no idea what to do with this prompt, I just started sketching some people in uniforms.
+I hoped that I would get inspired while doing that, but no… nothing.
 That’s why I put the pencil aside for a while.
-Then I had the idea to take different age groups and design a uniform for each one of them, but they should still look like ONE uniform.
-I liked this idea, but at this point I got stuck again.
+Then, I had the idea to take different age groups and design a uniform for each, but they should still look like ONE uniform.
+I liked this idea, but at this point, I got stuck again.
 I already had drawn the pose of the baby, but I had no clue what kind of uniform I wanted to design.

-Later, when I was on my way to work, I saw some chestnut fruits on the floor – you know, the one with the spikes.
-I thought, huh, chestnuts come in three phases: the flowers, the green spiky thingies and the shiny brown ones.
-I really could feel that brain wave.
+Later, when I was on my way to work, I saw chestnuts on the floor –the one with the spikes.
+I thought, huh, the life of a chestnut also consists of three phases: the flowers, the green spiky thingies and the shiny brown ones.
+Eureka!

-At first I collected a lot of pictures on a Pinterest board to get some inspiration for the uniform design.
-Then I sketched out three character poses and started ‘dressing’ them.
+At first, I collected a lot of pictures on a Pinterest board to get some inspiration for the uniform design.
+Then, I sketched out three character poses and started ‘dressing’ them.
 I had so much fun working with this concept.
 It had its logic.
-The leafs and the colors green, brown and gold are the connecting elements between the three stages.
-The only thing that changes with the age stage is the stage of the fruits.
+The leaves and the colors green, brown and gold are the connecting elements between the three stages.
+The only thing that changes with age is the stage of the fruit.

-I wanted to give the character a little backstory and I thought it would be nice to have names for the three age groups—you know, like a position in the chestnut community.
+I wanted to give the character a little backstory and thought it would be nice to have names for the three age groups—you know, like a position in the chestnut community.
 The pre-school children are called Chestnutlets, the school children and younger teenagers are the Chestnutlings and the older teenagers and the adults are simply the Chestnuts.
 I love word building!
 Of course, the chestnut people live in a magical wood with many chestnut trees.
-They live in close touch with nature and they honor and respect the chestnut trees, which are their key resource.
+They are closely connected to nature, and honor and respect the chestnut trees, which are their key resource.

-Because I wanted to design three characters that work for their own, but also with each other, I figured it would be easier to approach this digitally.
-This way I can work on every single character first and put them together in the end.
-I could adjust the size of the characters or add things I haven’t thought about before.
-Maybe I am working on the third character and I realize that I want to add this and that bit to the other two characters as well.
-Sometimes I have to adjust stylistic details when working on bigger projects.
-I know myself and when I work on a project for a longer period of time I can see my progress within the project.
-That leads to a shift in style, too.
-Working digitally I have the possibility to counteract these kinds of problems and make sure that my style stays more consistent over characters.
+I wanted to design three characters that work on their own but also with each other.
+I figured it would be easier to approach this digitally.
+This way, I can work on every single character first and put them together in the end.
+I could adjust the size of the characters or add things I haven’t thought of before.
+Maybe I am working on the third character and realize that I want to add certain characteristics to the other two characters as well.

-As I already said in the beginning I am really happy with the results and the concept.
-It took me a while to find a good idea, but once inspiration hit me it was really easy to do the rest of it—the design was a logical consequence of the idea.
+As already mentioned, I am really happy with the results and the concept.
+It took me a while to find a good idea, but once inspiration hit me, it was really easy to do the rest of it—the design was a logical consequence of the idea.